Cancel anytime

 Key Offerings

-- Playwear Sets: These sets combine tops and bottoms for easy outfitting.
-Competitors include The Children's Place, Old Navy (Gap Inc.) and Target's Cat & Jack brand.
+- Playwear Sets: Carter's playwear sets offer coordinated outfits for everyday wear.
+Competitors include The Children's Place, Old Navy (Gap Inc.), and Target's Cat & Jack brand.
+Market share data is not publicly disclosured for individual items, but it's a significant portion of their revenue.

 Market Dynamics